Upasana0710/Trackminster/README.md

 # Trackminster

-The Employee Work Tracker Web Application is a comprehensive tool designed to help employers keep track of their employees' daily work activities.
+Trackminster is a comprehensive tool designed to help employers keep track of their employees' daily work activities.
 This web application allows administrators to monitor employee tasks, generate graphical reports, and manage user accounts effectively.

 ## Features